Why Do We Celebrate the 4th of July With Fireworks? It’s Not Why You Think

 Every year on the 4th of July we get families and friends together, eat, drink, enjoy merriment, and most uniquely of any of our holidays, we set off tons of fireworks.
 But why do we do this?

 Fireworks are not a new invention.
-In fact, they predate our country by 800 years.
+In fact, they predate the USA by 800 years.
 You may know that they were invented in China, but they were first produced during the Song Dynasty from 960 - 1279.
 Fireworks had become quite popular in Europe for more than 100 years before our nation was born.